matthewslouismarie/lm-u2f-symfony/README.md

 of U2F devices the member can have.
 This way, it is possible to run user studies to evaluate and compare the usability of different usability strategies.

+The investigator can turn the "User Study Mode" on, and the web application will start recording how much time does the participant spend on each page (excluding the administration pages).

 It is also possible to import and export settings, making peer reviews much easier.
 (It is possible to import the settings from a user study into the website to run the user study one more time and confirm the findings.)